Steepest Gradient (%)

 Click on above gradient to display on profile.

 Mt.
 St. Helena as seen from the three mile mark on Ida Clayton Road

 Aerial Drone sphere photo of pond, hillside vineyards and Mt.
 St. Helena.

-Ida Clayton road is left of photo.
+Ida Clayton Road is left of photo.

 Start of climb.

-Mt.
-St. Helena is in our sights much of the climb.
+Mount St. Helena is in our sights much of the climb.

-View south of Ida Clayton road snaking up the mountain.
+View south of Ida Clayton Road snaking up the mountain.

 Aerial drone video from three mile mark of Ida Clayton Road.